Mick Mannock: First combats

 Confident in his skill, Mannock arrived in France on 31 March 1917 at 40 Squadron headquarters near Aire, Lens.
 He did not give his new squadron-mates a good first impression.
 On his first night he inadvertently sat down in the chair of a popular pilot killed that day and proceeded to ask pilots about their personal scores and offer, without invitation, his own views on air combat.
 Lieutenant Lionel Blaxland recalled; "He seemed a boorish know-all, we all felt the quicker he got amongst the Huns the better; that would show him how little he knew".
 Mannock flew the squadron's Nieuport 17 scout the following day.
 As the days passed, he preferred to remain airborne by virtue of his squadron's hostility.
 The public school boy-dominated squadron detested his "gutter politics" and mannerisms although Mannock was befriended by Irishman Lieutenant de Burgh, of the same ilk.
 Mannock forged friendships with new pilots.
 George McElroy arrived in September and became Mannock's protégé.

 Mannock had initially to overcome his fear of combat.
-On 13 April he crossed into no mans land for the first time during the opening days of the Arras offensive and was subjected to German anti-aircraft artillery for the first time.
+On 13 April he crossed into no man's land for the first time during the opening days of the Arras offensive and was subjected to German anti-aircraft artillery for the first time.
 He mishandled his aircraft and dropped out of formation.
 Subsequent patrols did not abate his fear.
 A man who performed in such a manner was suspect and he was shunned in the mess.
 On 19 April 1917, and in view of the entire squadron, Mannock finally won some respect when he landed his aircraft during a firing practice after the lower right wing tore away.
 Mannock forced himself into the air again and continued to practice.
 Eventually he adopted the tactic of closing to within 20 or 30 yards to open fire.